 However, most famous of all is the tale that he was shipwrecked off the English coast in a storm and captured by the Northumbrian king Ælla, who, in a cruel punishment against the old sea-king, had him thrown into a snake pit.

 Icelandic legendary tale "Ragnars Saga Loðbrókar" says that real Ragnar eventually became envious of his sons' growing fame, that he decided to make one last move – one more raid to England.
-At that time, Ragnar was already old and exhausted from previous raids, but he sailed to England despite all the odds.
+At that time, Ragnar was already old and exhausted from previous raids, but he sailed to England despite the odds.

 Interestingly, in late medieval chronicles, Annales Ryenses, who mostly based his work on the Danish chronicler Saxo Grammaticus, writes vividly about Ragnar's death in Ireland in 854.